-CX 300-II Precision Black review
+CX 300-II Precision Black full review

 Sennheiser has a deserved reputation for making consistently great professional and hi-fi headphones.
 And it has met the portable player challenge with a wide range of earphones suitable for on-the-road listening.

 The Sennheiser CX 300-II falls into the category of in-ear headphone, although not in the old sense of sitting loosely in the outer ear, but nor are they the newer entirely-in-the-ear variety, such as those pioneered by Etymotic Research.
 Instead they provide a comfortable fit with the aid of soft silicone rubber, with three different removable rubber buds included to suit different ear sizes.

 Whereas the true in-the-ear designs can provide near-total exclusion from ambient sounds, these looser fitting types give a good degree of isolation without entirely shutting you off from the outside world.
 They are also more comfortable to wear, especially for those squeamish about inserting an earphone deep inside the external auditory canal.

 Importantly for considerate commuters, these semi-excluding in-ear phones can be played at a reasonable volume on a quiet train, for example, without disturbing your neighbours – yet still allow you to hear the sound of traffic as you cross the road.